ImtiazVision/Java/Notes.md

 **Static polymorphism**, often known as compile time polymorphism, is a type of polymorphism that occurs during the compilation process of a program.
 In static polymorphism, method overloading is utilized.

+## Abstraction :

+**Abstraction** : In Object-Oriented Programming, abstraction refers to just presenting the user the important characteristics of an object while concealing the underlying details to decrease complexity.

 ## Method Overriding :